 Click here for an excellent informational SWCD Video called "Our Lakeshore Connection"

-For even more details, look at the DNR's Score Your Shore Reference Manual here
+Want even MORE details, look at the DNR's Shoreline Restoration Reference Manual here

 Is your lakeshore washing away or would you like help restoring a natural buffer?